A dormant company is one that doesn’t trade and has no accounting transactions.

 There are two main situations where owning a dormant limited company can be useful for start-ups and small business owners;

-- Protecting your interests if you are a business operating as a sole trader, or are thinking of starting up as a sole trader.
+1. Protecting your interests if you are a business operating as a sole trader, or are thinking of becoming self employed.

 Dormant companies can also be used to hold an asset, such as a freehold property.
 However this purpose is of limited relevance to small business owners, so it will not be covered in this guide.